Go Soft: How to Get Ahead in Product Management

 Empathy and Understanding the User

 Early on, my boss realized I wasn’t trained for my new role.
-I found Pragmatic Marketing and registered for the Foundations course in Atlanta.
+I found Pragmatic Institute and registered for the Foundations course in Atlanta.
 In that course, I learned about the importance of the market, and I latched onto that.

 The notion of meeting the customers in their environment resonated with me.
 I like being able to see what people have on their desks, to look them in the eye.
 Empathy develops because you’re learning who they are as human beings.
 It helps us remember who it is we work for, and in the end, that’s the user.